The Money Maze: The $10,000 Dash

 In the final run, five of the towers (out of eight available) would be lit.
 Four of them would have zeroes on top, and the fifth would have a "1" lit.
 The runner had 60 seconds to activate the "1" and hit the button at the maze exit to win anything at all.
-To win the $10,000, the runner had to activate the push-buttons on the five lit towers, reach the exit, and push its button within 60 seconds.
+To win the $10,000, the runner had to activate the push-buttons on the five lit towers, reach the exit, and push its button, referred to as "The Birthday Cake" by host Clooney, within 60 seconds.
 The couple won $1 for reaching the "1," and the winnings were multiplied by 10 for each zero reached.
 However, if the runner activated only zeroes or did not hit the exit button before time ran out, the couple won nothing.
 The buttons could be hit in any order, but only one button on each tower was active.

 Champions were retired upon winning the $10,000 Dash or after appearing for three days.

 Broadcast history

 ABC broadcast The Money Maze at 4:00 p.m.
-Eastern (3:00 Central), opposite Tattletales on CBS and Somerset on NBC; Money Maze did not perform well against either series in the ratings, and host Clooney claimed in a 1998 Cincinnati Post column that fewer than half of ABC's affiliates carried the show.
+Eastern (3:00 Central), opposite Tattletales on CBS and Somerset on NBC; designed to replace The Newlywed Game as part of a scheduling shuffle with The $10,000 Pyramid, and as part of Michael Brockman's push for younger talent, Money Maze did not perform well against either series in the ratings, and host Clooney claimed in a 1998 Cincinnati Post column that fewer than half of ABC's affiliates carried the show.

 However, this was not the only reason the show faltered.